Do Knot Disturb

 Do Knot Disturb is a 2009 Indian comedy film directed by David Dhawan.
 The film is a remake of the 2006 French film The Valet (French: La Doublure).
 The film stars Govinda, Riteish Deshmukh, Lara Dutta, Sushmita Sen, Ranvir Shorey, Sohail Khan and Rajpal Yadav.
-It released on 2 October 2009, and received generally positive reviews upon release, though failed to make an impact at the box office.
+It was released on 2 October 2009, and received generally positive reviews upon release.
 It was an inspiration for the 2014 Punjabi comedy Disco Singh which was also remade in Bengali as Haripada Bandwala.

+Indiagames also released a mobile video game based on the film.

 Plot

-The film is based on Raj (Govinda) who has a girlfriend, supermodel Dolly (Lara Dutta), and a wife, Kiran (Sushmita Sen).
-Raj fires Mangu (Rajpal Yadav), a cook, because of attempting to seduce the female staff.
+The film is based on Raj who has a girlfriend, supermodel Dolly, and a wife, Kiran.
+Raj fires Mangu, a cook, because of attempting to seduce the female staff.
 To take revenge, Mangu takes a picture of Raj with Dolly and gives it to Kiran.
 Kiran gets suspicious but then Raj says that Dolly is not his girlfriend.
-He says that there are three people in the picture, Raj, Dolly and Govardhan (Ritesh Deshmukh).
+He says that there are three people in the picture, Raj, Dolly and Govardhan.
 Raj tells Kiran that the guy, who came into the picture as he was walking by, is Dolly's boyfriend and tells Govardhan to live with Dolly for a couple of days so Kiran's suspicions will go away.

-Govardhan gets really troubled when Dolly's ex-boyfriend Diesel (Sohail Khan) shows up and threatens Govardhan that, when he finds out who Dolly's boyfriend is, Diesel will beat him up.
-Meanwhile, Kiran has a detective (Ranvir Shorey) follow Dolly and Govardhan.
+Govardhan gets really troubled when Dolly's ex-boyfriend Diesel shows up and threatens Govardhan that, when he finds out who Dolly's boyfriend is, Diesel will beat him up.
+Meanwhile, Kiran has a detective follow Dolly and Govardhan.
 The twist in the story comes when Kiran tells Raj that she is going to Pune to meet her mom, when she is actually making a plan with the detective to catch Dolly and Raj red-handed.
 As soon as Kiran leaves, Raj calls and books the presidential suite at a hotel for Dolly and him, just like Kiran expected.
 While Dolly and Raj are enjoying themselves, Kiran's detective starts his job.
 But he gets crushed by the window as he is trying to climb into Raj and Dolly's room.
 When Raj and Dolly notice, they call Govardhan to help get rid of the body because they think he is dead.
 Just as Govardhan shows up, so does Dolly's ex, Diesel.
 While trying to get rid of the body, Raj's ex-cook, Mangu, shows up (he is now working at the hotel).